 Do I need Critical Illness and Terminal Illness Cover?

 Anyone can be affected by a life-threatening illness, so having the right protection in place could help to alleviate stress at a difficult time.
-A valid claim for terminal illness cover could mean you receive the cash sum earlier when you receive financial assistance.
-Or a successful Critical Illness Cover claim could help to pay for childcare costs, household bills and lifestyle commitments.
+You should initially consider whether you need life insurance.
+If you decide that is the case and you require this type of cover for more than two years, we will automatically include Terminal Illness Cover.
+A valid claim for terminal illness cover could mean you receive the cash sum earlier when you require financial assistance.
+Or if you choose to add Critical Illness Cover, a successful claim could help pay for childcare costs, household bills and lifestyle commitments.